tejuscs/ADBD-Labs/adbd-oem/deploy OEM and connecting to ADB from OEM.md

 ### Required Artifacts

    - An Oracle Cloud Infrastructure account.
-   - A pre-provisioned dedicated autonomous database instance.
+   - A pre-provisioned dedicated Autonomous AI Database instance.
 Refer to the *Provisioning Databases* lab in the *Introduction to ADB Dedicated for Developers and Database Users* workshop.
    - A pre-provisioned compute instace of Image type *Enterprise Manager 13.4*.